-Wandering through a goods yard was not exactly the way I had expected my voyage to Odessa to begin, but that was precisely what I found myself doing.
+Wandering through a goods yard was not exactly the way I had expected my voyage on the UkrFerry sailing to Odessa to begin, but that was precisely what I found myself doing.
 Picking my way across the rutted mud between truck cabs, I searched for signs for the passenger terminal.
 A man with a backpack passed me, striding purposefully towards the little yard I had seen from the flyover.
 Abandoning my search, I followed him, hoping he knew where he was going better than I did.
 A few minutes’ walking and a quick hop across the railway line which served the port brought us to the small yard, where an assortment of backpackers and locals sat about, reorganising their luggage or sipping coffee in paper cups from the tiny convenience store tucked into the wall.
 I joined a pair of Georgian truckers at the window and asked for a coffee then settled down on a wooden bench next to a grandmother surrounded by woven plastic bags, watching a couple with backpacks and dreadlocks play with a joyously panting dog.

 After about an hour, the gate in the iron grille slid open, and we poured through it towards the ship.
 Passport control was a kiosk in the open air, where we queued through a turnstile as if we were waiting to go on to an amusement park ride.
 One by one, we held out our documents to be stamped and were nodded out on to the loading ramp with a variation on “We hope you liked us, come back soon.”
 Standing at the base of the loading ramp, I unsuccessfully scoured the area for the foot passenger entry.
 The same man I had followed through the truck yard passed me and walked straight up the main on-ramp, which I had assumed was the vehicle entry.
 A security guard nodded amiably at him, so I followed him once more, and soon found myself in the bowels of the ship, heading up an oil-scented staircase to the reception.